 I have active projects examining the role of funding organisations in governing science, the governance and politics of gene drive technologies, and synthetic biologists’ attempts to ‘engineer’ at the organism scale.
 My research in these areas is often conducted in collaboration with natural scientists and policy makers.

-I am currently based in the Science, Technology & Innovation Studies subject group at The University of Edinburgh where I work as part of the Engineering Life team and the UK Centre for Mammalian Synthetic Biology.
+I am currently based in the department of Science, Technology & Innovation Studies at The University of Edinburgh where I work as part of the Engineering Life team and the UK Centre for Mammalian Synthetic Biology.
 I previously worked in the Department of Global Health & Social Medicine at King’s College London.